 If you’re also looking for business checking, the institution provides both business and commercial checking products.
 It also has savings, money market accounts, and CDs.
 You can even get an HSA through First Internet Bank.

 As a digital-only bank, there are no physical locations to visit.
 However, if you’re interested in an online bank for your business lending needs, visit First Internet Bank’s website for more information.

 Huntington Bank: Best for Smaller SBA 7(a) Loans

-While Huntington Bank doesn’t offer much information on its website regarding loan sizes, rates, and qualification requirements, it’s a lender that facilitates many SBA loans annually.
-It is the No. 2 SBA lender in 2021, with almost 3,000 SBA loans for approximately $600 million.
-As of Sept.
-8, 2022, Huntington had issued more than 5,000 SBA loans in 2022, according to SBA.gov.
+While Huntington Bank doesn’t offer much information on its website regarding loan sizes, rates, and qualification requirements, it is a lender that facilitates many SBA loans annually.
+It was the number one SBA lender in 2022, with 5,675 SBA loans approved for almost $1 billion.

 Huntington seems to focus on the quantity of SBA loans rather than large SBA loan amounts.
-According to SBA Lenders, the average SBA loan given by Huntington was $204,755 in 2021.
-The minimum loan was $1,500, with the maximum being $5 million.
+According to SBA.gov, the average SBA loan given by Huntington in 2022 was $175,818.

-In addition to SBA loans, Huntington offers business term and real estate loans, business lines of credit, dental and vet practice loans, and a business credit card.
-One drawback is it’s a regional bank.
-Your business must operate in one of the 11 states listed below to be eligible for accounts.
+In addition to SBA loans, it offers business term and real estate loans, business lines of credit, dental and vet practice loans, and a business credit card.
+One drawback is it is a regional bank.
+Your business must operate in one of the 11 states listed above to be eligible for accounts.

 Huntington offers four business checking options with waivable monthly fees.
 It also has treasury management and fraud tools and doesn’t charge returned deposit item fees on up to 25 occurrences per month.